karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 ``./dotnet-dump collect --process-id 1``

+- The ``collect`` command  collects a dump from a running process.
+- The ``-p|--process-id`` parameter specifies the process id to collect the trace, in this case we're inside a docker container so the PID is always 1.

 A good way to analyze this dump is with Visual Studio, but the dump is inside the docker container, so I'm going to copy it from inside the container to my local machine using the command:

 ``docker cp <container-id>:<path-to-the-dump> .``